tjr357/testing-notes/meetings/touch-points.with-tamara.2022.04.26.md

 - Share feedback and be an advocate for her
 - She learned some of these things through executive training at Progressive
 -
-- @ChirayuPoundarik does not fully understand what an SM is, what the role is, what the timing is
+- @people.ChirayuPoundarik does not fully understand what an SM is, what the role is, what the timing is
   - Tamara did let him know about my plan
   - 1:1:1 meeting to show Chirayu my training
     - She will only show what I feel is comfortable